 Sana appreciates two things – specific humor (like Martin’s) and frequent feedback.
 Sana often experiences challenges with her processes (a tip: don’t mention number 12 around her), but she always finds a way to show them who the software robots’ tamer is.
 Also, she adores cats but is allergic to them – ŽVT BRB.

 "Sana started by asking a lot of questions and ended up being the one with a lot of answers.
 That's why she's BPA's MVP." - Pablo, the RPA champion

-Arči is the new guy. 😎 He is an ex-marketing person and a rising RPA star.
+Arči is an ex-marketing person and a rising RPA star.
 He is also allergic to cats, but that doesn’t stop his wife from having two of them at their home.
 Lovely cats, itchy-skin Arči – život je život.